Please Note: Firefox and some other search engines are not suitable – Use “Internet Explorer” for this page to load perfectly!

-This email address is for general enquiries and photograph details only
+This email address is only for general maritime enquiries and photograph details, etc

-AN IMPORTANT NOTICE: Regarding Email’s, as I have stated on many of my pages, I am very sorry, but I will not be answering any emails regarding passenger Lists or information regarding Crew members, as I unable to assist!
+AN IMPORTANT NOTICE: Regarding Email’s, as I have stated on MOST of my pages, I am sorry, but I will not be answering any emails regarding passenger Lists or information regarding Crewmembers, as I unable to assist!

 This is due to, 1.
 They are not available in most cases, 2.
-Due to my health, being unable to cope, as I receive around 120/30 emails every single day!
-Yet many continue to ask me for either a Passenger or a Crew listing, etc, and sadly many of these people can be rather rude and have no respect whatsoever, considering I have asked them not to ask!
+Due to my health, being unable to cope, as I receive around 120/130 emails every single day!
+Yet people just continue to bother me for either a Passenger or a Crew list, etc, and sadly many of these people can even be rather rude and have no respect whatsoever, considering I have asked them not email me at all!

-It is for this reason I have removed my email address (except from this page) from all pages on my site, and although it may still be seen on few pages, they will be removed when my health permits me to do so, but for all those rude individuals who still try continue to bother me, etc, do not expect an answer, for NONE will be coming!
+It is for this reason I am slowly removing my email address (except from this page) from all pages on my site, and although it may still be seen on few pages, it will be removed when my health permits me to do so, and all because of you rude individuals who continue to trouble me, etc, thus do not expect an answer, for you will not be receiving a reply!!

-I am so sorry for my directness, but I have tried to be nice and polite, thus this time I just had to be totally honest and direct, for nothing I have done in the past has worked!
+I am sorry for my directness, but I have tried to be nice and polite; therefore, I simply had to be totally honest and direct, for everything I have tried in the past has not worked!